aformusatii/capt-0.1/README.md

 sudo make install
 # You need to have USB Printer support in your kernel.
 Install the needed module via
 sudo modprobe usblp
 # And a new device should appear (/dev/usb/lp0).
-Change permissions to give access to the printer to users (this is also needed for CUPS to work.)
+# Change permissions to give access to the printer to users.
+# Tthis is also needed for CUPS to work.
 sudo chmod a+rw /dev/usb/lp0
 ```